acd-jake/acd-talking-actors/README.md

 1. Install directly through Foundry's module manager or manually using this manifest URL: https://github.com/acd-jake/acd-talking-actors/releases/latest/download/module.json
 2. Install a tts connector of your choice ( [acd-talking-actors-elevenlabs](https://github.com/acd-jake/acd-talking-actors-elevenlabs) is a functionally implementation for Elevenlabs ).
 3. Enable both `acd-talking-actors` and your tts connector in your FoundryVTT game settings.
+4. When using [acd-talking-actors-elevenlabs](https://github.com/acd-jake/acd-talking-actors-elevenlabs) as the tts connector, configure your ElevenLabs API key in the module settings.

 ## Credits